 A steam turbine works on the same principle as of Water turbine.
 In other words, instead of water, we use steam to generate mechanical energy from the potential energy of the steam.

 In order to convert water into steam, we have to heat water to extremely high temperatures.
-When water is converted into steam, the pressurized potential energy of steam is used to rotate the steam turbines, which in turn starts off the electric generator.
+When water is converted into steam, the pressurized potential energy of steam is used to rotate the steam turbines, which in turn start off the electric generator.

 What kind of heat source we are using to convert water into steam also plays an important role.
 However, just to keep things simple and easy, I am just neglecting them.

 Just to mention, gas power, coal power, nuclear power or even solar power can be used as a heat source in steam turbines.
-Refer to the above image for proper understanding.
+Refer to the above image for a proper understanding.

 Internal Combustion Engines